faenrandir/a_careful_examination/documents/polygamy/bennett_response_to_angel_with_drawn_sword.md

 Hales includes the same source [in his treatment](https://ensignpeakfoundation.org/wp-content/uploads/2013/03/Encouraging-Joseph-Smith-to-Practice-Plural-Marriage-The-Accounts-of-the-Angel-with-a-Drawn-Sword.pdf) but with a slightly different preamble (I do not know why the quotations differ slightly in the preamble):

 > [Joseph] sent word to me by my brother, saying, ‘Tell Zina I put it off and put it off till an angel with a drawn sword stood by me and told me if I did not establish that principle upon the earth, I would lose my position and my life.’

+#### Mary Elizabeth Rollins Lightner

+In a letter to Emmeline B. Wells in the summer of 1905, Mary Elizabeth Rollins Lightner wrote (pg 36 [here](https://mormonpolygamydocuments.org/wp-content/uploads/2014/11/JSP_Book_24.pdf)):

+> As for Sister Whitney Bishop Withneys wife I shall never forget her as it was at her house that the Prophet Joseph first told mea about his great vision *Concerning me*, he said *I* was the first woman God commanded him to take as a plural wife in 183 [sic] & he was very much frightened about [it] until the Angel appear[e]d to him three times.
+[I]t was in the early part of Feb.
+1842 ~~before~~ **that he was compelled to reveal it to me personally, by the Angel threatening him**.

+The reveal to Mary *was associated with* "the Angel threatening him."
+In [several other communications](https://ensignpeakfoundation.org/wp-content/uploads/2013/03/Encouraging-Joseph-Smith-to-Practice-Plural-Marriage-The-Accounts-of-the-Angel-with-a-Drawn-Sword.pdf), Mary indicates the last visit was the visit where the angel appeared "with a drawn sword in his hand and told Joseph if he did not go into that principle, he would slay him."

 [^reword_runnells]: Were I to reword Runnells' claim for strict historical accuracy, I would say this: